Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Introduction and statement of results.

 \subsection{Zariski Equisingularity and regularity conditions on stratifications}

-In general, both equisingularity assumptions, the validity of Whitney (a) and (b) conditions and Zariski equisingularity, lead to different equisingularity conditions.
+In general, Whitney's conditions and Zariski's equisingularity, do not imply one another.
 We recall several classical examples in Section \ref{examples}.
 By Zariski \cite{zariskiI}, they coincide for a hypersurface $V$ along a nonsingular subvariety of codimension $1$ in $V$.

-It was shown by Speder in \cite{speder} that in the complex case Zariski equisingularity obtained by taking generic projections implies the regularity conditions (a) and (b) of Whitney.
+It was shown by Speder \cite{speder} that in the complex case Zariski's equisingularity obtained by taking generic projections implies the regularity conditions (a) and (b) of Whitney.
 As it follows from our Theorem \ref{theoremtransverse} the assumption that the projections are transverse, in both complex and real cases, is sufficient.
-We also show in Proposition \ref{equimultiplicity} that Zariski equisingularity (arbitrary projections) implies equimultiplicity.
+We also show in Proposition \ref{equimultiplicity} that the Zariski equisingularity (arbitrary projections) implies equimultiplicity.

-Whitney's stratification approach is independent of choice of local analytic coordinates and simple to define.
+Whitney's stratification approach is independent of the choice of local analytic coordinates and simple to define.
 But the trivializations obtained by this method are not explicit and difficult to handle.
 These trivializations are obtained by integration of "controlled" vector fields whose existence can be theoretically established.
-Stronger regularity conditions, such as (w) of Verdier \cite{verdier}, or Lipschitz of Mostowski \cite{mostowski}, \cite{parusinskilipschitzreview}, lead to easier constructions of such vector fields, but in general, even if these vector fields can be chosen subanalytic not much can be said about their flows.
+Stronger regularity conditions, such as (w) of Verdier \cite{verdier}, or Lipschitz of Mostowski \cite{mostowski}, \cite{parusinskilipschitzreview}, lead to easier constructions of such vector fields, but in general, even if these vector fields can be chosen subanalytic, not much can be said about their flows.

-Zariski equisingularity method is more explicit and in a way constructive.
+Zariski's equisingularity method is more explicit and in a way constructive.
 It uses the actual equations and local coordinate systems.
 This can be considered either as a drawback or as an advantage.
-Zariski equisingularity was used, for instance, by Mostowski \cite{mostowski2}, see also \cite{BPR}, to show that analytic set germs are always homeomorphic to algebraic ones.
+Zariski's equisingularity was used, for instance, by Mostowski \cite{mostowski2}, see also \cite{BPR}, to show that analytic set germs are always homeomorphic to algebraic ones.

-In this paper we apply Zariski equisingularity to construct stratifications via corank one projections.
+In this paper we apply the Zariski equisingularity to construct stratifications via corank one linear projections.
 This method was developed by Hardt and Hardt \& Sullivan \cite{hardt1975,hardt1980,hardt1983, hardtsullivan}.

 In \cite{zariski1979} Zariski has proposed a general theory of equisingularity for hypersurfaces by introducing the notion of dimensionality type of their points.
 The dimensionality type is defined through an inductive process, using discriminants of generic (not necessarily linear) projections.
 Besides the codimension one case \cite{zariskiI}, this notion has been studied in the codimension two for families of isolated surface singularities in \cite{brianconhenry} and \cite {teissier1982}.